Function Calling

 configuration. - We use the

-and functions to define the functions that the LLM can call. - The
+function to define the functions that the LLM can call. - The

 handler